sudraj2002/GenDeg/GenDeg/README.md

 # GenDeg

-GenDeg is a controllable diffusion model for generating realistic degraded images.
+GenDeg is a controllable diffusion model for generating degraded images.
 This code can be used for generating large-scale synthetic degradation datasets such as [GenDS](https://huggingface.co/datasets/Sudarshan2002/GenDS).

 ---